tobbelobb/hp-mark/README.md

 ### Circle and Ellipse Detection
  - OpenCV seems to be a bit behind on circle detection.
 All I can find is [Circle Hough Transform](https://en.wikipedia.org/wiki/Circle_Hough_Transform) which is slow and imprecise
+ - There are _a lot_ of paper that say "we developed a good circle detector", presents some maths, and a claim that the algorithm was thoroughly tested, but fail to present comparisons with other contemporary circle detection algorithms, and/or fails to present code, which makes them useless.
  - [A Fast Operator for Detection and Precise Location of Distinct Points, Corners and Centres of Circular Features (1987)](https://cseweb.ucsd.edu/classes/sp02/cse252/foerstner/foerstner.pdf)
    * Much cited old paper, but I can't really grasp the maths of how circles should be located according to this paper.
  - [Circle Detection by Arc-Support Line Segments (2017)](https://alanlusun.github.io/files/ICIP%202017-Circle%20detection.pdf)